 The Tour de France is considered to be the most prestigious cycling tournament in the world, and many cyclists vie viciously against one another to wear the much-coveted yellow jersey.
 But, what exactly is so special about this race?
 And, what makes it such an exciting sport on TV today?
 Check out our frequently updated TV sport schedule right here!

-There are no events for Cycling.
+There are no events for Tour de France.
 Go to home page.

 The Tour de France is part of a series of 3-week-long races known as The Grand Tours.
 The Grand Tours are the only races that are allowed to last longer than 14 days, and apart from the Tour de France, there are the Giro d'Italia and the Vuelta a España.